 Methamphetamine Markets, Personal Relationships, and Families.
 Image: Victor Habbick It is not legal to market methamphetamine in America.

+There are no agencies regulating sales or setting standards.
+There are no records of transactions or trends.
+Product quality is uneven and the ways in which meth is delivered to users varies.
+So it is not surprising that in a recent study of methamphetamine markets across the country we found considerable variation both in the quality of local product and in the organization and operation of local markets.
 Our research team at NORC at the University of Chicago received funding from the National Institute on Drug Abuse to study the dynamics of methamphetamine markets.
 Markets for different drugs are organized and operate in different ways.
 What’s wrong with the Big Society? by John Brewer.
 Sociology and the riots by Mark Doidge.
 Riots, respect and research by Abby Day.
 Riot sanctions by Howard Wollman.
 Letters: Sociologists' offer to unravel the riots.
 One of the first things that disappears when considering disturbances such as these is perspective.

 One loses sight of the fact that nine out of 10 local residents aren't rioting, that nine out of 10 who are rioting aren't local to the area, and that nine out of 10 of these non-locals aren't doing it to commit crime.
 American Sociological Review.
 Why Russians think Americans don't own their homes.
 University of Arizona sociologist Jane Zavisca says the two countries are polar opposites when it comes to mortgage financing.

+When the Soviet Union disintegrated in 1991, one of the structural problems the new government and free-market economy had to deal with was housing.
+Most Russians lived in government-owned apartments that had been built beginning in the late 1950s.
+The “Reverse Discrimination Sentiment” - Innovations.
 As Peter Schmidt reported in The Chronicle, new research to be presented at the American Educational Research Association next week finds that Americans “see minority students as having much greater advantages in seeking access to college than is actually the case.”

 The findings appear to suggest that the existence of affirmative action at highly selective institution generates a general (and factually incorrect) sense among whites that minority students are actually more likely to have access to college generally.
 The findings come from a paper entitled, “The Blind Side: Americans’ Perceptions of Inequalities in College Access,” authored by Indiana University sociology professor Brian Powell and doctoral students Kristin M. Jordan and Oren Pizmony-Levy.
 The actual data on college access suggest a different story.
 Anthony Carnevale and Jeff Strohl have found that low-income students are underrepresented at four-year colleges even after controlling for ability.